-The operating state variables include a surge subroutine, 30 denoted by S() that calculates a surge pressure coefficient (PCs) and a surge flow coefficient (FCs) that lie on the surge line at points near the actual current operating pressure coefficient (PC) and flow coefficient (FC).
-These nondimensional coefficients are compared to a compressor 35 operating map, a plot of pressure coefficient versus flow coefficient behavior (described earlier) generated from experimental test data.
-The surge line on the compressor operating map is represented by a best fit equation.
+The operating state variables include a surge subroutine, denoted by S(), that calculates a surge pressure coefficient (PCs) and a surge flow coefficient (FCs) that lie on the surge line at points near the actual current operating pressure coefficient (PC) and flow coefficient (FC).
+These nondimensional coefficients are compared to a compressor operating map, a plot of pressure coefficient versus flow coefficient behavior (described earlier) generated from experimental test data.
+The surge line on the compressor 45 operating map is represented by a best fit equation.

-For the chiller control system apparatus according to the The READY/REMOTE line 211b of the ASD 202 and the 40 invention, the oscillations in the electrical current are used to indicate surge.
-By periodically sampling the electrical current, a standard deviation of the sampled measurements can be determined quickly.
-When the standard deviation exceeds a predetermined value, the compressor is understandard deviation of the sampled data, the larger the variation of the electrical current around some mean value.
+For the chiller control system apparatus according to the invention, the oscillations in the electrical current are used to indicate surge.
+By periodically sampling the electrical current, a standard deviation of the sampled measurements exceeds a predetermined value, the compressor is understood to be operating in a surge condition.
+The larger the standard deviation of the sampled data, the larger the variation of the electrical current around some mean value.

 The plant variables define the desired, actual and acceptable operating conditions for the chiller.
-The centrifugal chiller control system works to maintain the measured chiller leaving evaporator water temperature (LWTm) within a small temperature band (LWTb) centered around a preprogrammed setpoint temperature (LWTs) which is dependent on the requirements of the attached the building acquires the operating data, checks for alarms and warnings, 55 air conditioning system or process cooling system.
+The centrifugal chiller control system works to maintain the measured chiller leaving evaporator water temperature (LWTm) within a small temperature band (LWTb) centered around a preprogrammed setpoint temperature (LWTs) which is dependent on the requirements of the attached the building air conditioning system or process cooling system.
 The leaving water temperature error (LWTe) is the difference between the measured leaving water temperature and the leaving water temperature setpoint.
 The changes in building or process cooling load are reflected in changes in the chiller entering evaporator water temperature.
 When the entering evaporator water temperature increases (increased cooling load), the chiller must increase its cooling capacity in order to cool the incoming water to the desired leaving evaporator water temperature.
 Conversely, when the entering evaporator water temperature decreases (decreased cooling load), the chiller must decrease its cooling capacity in order to avoid cooling the incoming water below the desired leaving evaporator water temperature.
 The control system always works to maintain the measured leaving water temperature (LWTm) in the error band (LWTb) around the leaving water temperature setpoint (LWTs).

 The chiller control system algorithm may work to minimize either the calculated isentropic efficiency of the compression process or the measured real mechanical efficiency (kW/ton) of the compressor.
 The chiller control system adjusts the control variables in order to match the output with the plant variable.
 The iteration counters are used to keep track of the number of iterations through various subroutines within the chiller control system.
-These iteration counters act as built in delays, allowing the chiller to reach a steady state condition before additional adjustments are made in order to bring the plant variables to the desired 15 point.
+These iteration counters act as built in delays, allowing the chiller to reach a steady state condition before additional adjustments are 20 made in order to bring the plant variables to the desired point.
 The speed adjustment background counter (BN) is used to determine the number of iterations through various subroutine components before an attempt to reduce speed to improve operating efficiency is attempted.
-The diffuser adjustment background counter is used to determine the 20 number of iterations through various subroutine components before an attempt to change diffuser vane angle to improve operating efficiency is attempted.
+The diffuser 25 adjustment background counter is used to determine the number of iterations through various subroutine components before an attempt to change diffuser vane angle to improve operating efficiency is attempted.